-The current report and the public consultation follow after two interactions with market parties via the Working Group Balancing of the Elia Users' Group, including a dedicated workshop on the topic.
+This final report after public consultation was also preceded by two interactions with market parties via the Working Group Balancing of the Elia Users' Group, including a dedicated workshop on the topic.
 When preparing this report Elia has also interacted with CREG and the researchers from UCL CORE.
 Notwithstanding potentially diverging views, Elia wishes to underline its appreciation for the discussions and exchanges that took place.